新加坡华语资料库

 SAMPLE SENTENCE

-As we wore short sleeves and shorts at that time, we were easy targets.
-Being mischievous kids, we were not afraid of being bitten by bedbugs.
+As we wore short sleeves and shorts at the time, we were easy targets for bedbugs.
+But being mischievous kids, we were not afraid of being bitten.
 (Lianhe Wanbao, 14/4/1973)

 参考资料